pingcap/docs-dm/en/task-configuration-guide.md

 >
 > - If it is a shard merge task, you **must** set mapping rules in the task configuration file.

-To configure the routing mapping rules for migrating data source tables to specified downstream TiDB tables, see the following two steps:
+To configure the routing mapping rules for migrating data source tables to specified downstream TiDB tables, perform the following steps:

 1. Configure a global routing mapping rule set in the task configuration file.